sailfishos-sony-tama/main/hadk-sony-xz2.md

 using values in other REPO_ vars.

+# Building images locally

+Starting with 3.4.0.24, images are built using [create-images](scripts/create-images.sh) script.
+It requires device-specific `.hadk.pre-DEVNAME` and generic `.hadk.post` environment initialization files.
+To generate images for all devices, run `create-images.sh` after adjusting RELEASE variable in the script.
+Images will be generated under `$ANDROID_ROOT/releases/$RELEASE`.

 # Update notes: 3.4.0.24

 * As upstream has new meta packages configuration, the configuration used by Tama is combination of